lxqpku/lxqpku/README.md

 - 👋 Hi, I’m @Xiaoqian Liu.
-- 👀 I’m interested in reinforcement learning, continual learning and natural language processing.
+- 👀 I’m interested in sequential decision-making, continual learning and natural language processing.
 - 🌱 I received master degreee at Peking Unveristy and currently work at the Institute of Automation, Chinese Academy of Sciences.
 - 💞️ I’m looking to collaborate on developing artificial agents that are able to continuously learn and generalize well to multi-tasks.
 - 📫 Reach me through emails or github！